-As many of you saw last Summer, at the BLM dust up at the Monument, these fools are exactly that & it was time to evoke people power, on a level not even we knew would be possible, to show them what's up...
+As many of you saw a couple of Summers ago, at the BLM dust up at the Monument, these fools are exactly that & it was time to evoke people power, on a level not even we knew would be possible, to show them what's up...

 There are way more decent people than twats in Newcastle, this our home.
 We simply couldn’t be having a few vocal gammons staggering about, thinking they could set the agenda.

 We wanted the Festival to be free, so that there was no barrier to attendance & everyone could come & show support for the cause.